 - It is slightly costly when compared to other brands

-The Epoxyshield blacktop driveway sealer offers amazing features and it is very durable.
-Unlike many other blacktop sealers, this coating covers a wider area and it offers many years of use.
+The Epoxyshield blacktop driveway sealer offers amazing features, and it is very durable.
+Unlike many other blacktop sealers, this coating covers a wider area, and it offers many years of use.
 Just a small coat is enough and will last for many years.
 It is also easy to stir and has an advanced formula gel with recycled rubber tires.
 With a first drying formula, this is a reliable and quality sealer that will allow you to use your driveway just after one day of application.

 Q. Why is my sealer failing?

 Ans.
 If you seal on substances like oil, grease, dirt, or on oxidized surfaces, the sealer will fail and not bond well.
 That’s why you need to clean the area where you intend to apply the sealer well.
-If it is an area will oil spots, you need to treat it with an oil spot timer and if it is an oxidized surface, prime it with a thin coat of the sealer primer.
+If it is an area that will oil spots, you need to treat it with an oil spot timer and if it is an oxidized surface, prime it with a thin coat of the sealer primer.

 Q. Why does my sealer wear out quickly in the entrance, exit, and traffic lanes?

 Ans.
 The first reason for wearing out quickly is due to the high traffic in the area.
 Other reasons for wearing out could be because of adhesion.
 The surface in this area aggregates over the years.
 Since the surface may be rough, it is a good idea to use a special primer in such areas to allow proper bonding of the sealer.